otomight/z01_forum/conception/MakeForum.md

 - SQLite file format is stable, cross-platform.
 SQLite database files are commonly used as containers to transfer rich content between systems & has a long term archival format for data
 - SQLite is not comparable to client-server SQL database engines because it provides local data storage for individual applications and devices.
 It competes with the Fopen() function.
 - It works well as database engine for low to medium traffic websites (100K to 500K request/day).

+## Team organization

+### Tasks repartition

+#### Back-end

+- Theo started the project alone, waiting for his team mates to finish their previous assignement.
+So he began the back-end part all by himself, from database tables creation to users' gestion (Regiser, Login and session creation).
+- Adrien handled everything concerning the post and comment creation as well as the reactions (likes/dislikes), he also took care of the notifications.
+- Romain implemented the function to upload an image at the post's creation.
+- Fares's mission was to create the administrator, moderator and user settings (informations, specific options and so on...).

+##### Difficulties
+- Facebook social login : to get access to the user's email and personnal information you have to link your app to a business account, to do all the steps to validate this business account and then complete the app review and wait 5 days for it to ba accepted or not.
+Google don't provide a username either.
+    - The only solution i found was to give a default username "Anonymous1" to the first user that connects via social means without a username, i increment it by one at each new user whithout username.

+#### Front-end : Wireframes, mockup, CSS

+##### Wireframes
+- Theo did all the wireframes on Figma, a mobile and a desktop version.

+##### Mockup
+- Theo did the mobile and desktop mockup versions on Figma as well, followed by a working prototype.

+##### CSS
+- The CSS was done accordingly, to match the mockups :
+    - Theo did the Header and navbar parts
+    - Adrien did the Posts display
+    - Fares the different settings pages

+###### Difficulties
+- Learning to use Figma meaining learning to make wireframes, mockups and prototypes.
+- Using JS to make the likes/dislikes/notiifcations more dynamical and user friendly.

+#### Code quality check/security

+- Adrien who's very meticulous took upon himself the responsability to reorganize the code : meaning how to make it easily understandlable and editable.
+- Using .Exec and .Query assure some security in terms of database :
+    - Special characters like ' or " are automatically erased.
+    - "; DROP TABLE; -- : bloqued as well
+    - SQLite separates the SQL request logic and the values passed in parameters : SQL injections are mostly impossible.